My Recovery Story: Healer, Heal Thyself

 “Healer, heal thyself.”
 These are wise words to live by; they have saved my life.
 I’m sharing my story to remind you that you are not alone and that you have a path of healing and growth to unfold for yourself.
 We are all healers in some way and our most fundamental job is to find and love ourselves and share that love…

-Then a couple of years later, my father became fatally ill with cancer and I literally thought my life was over.
-At 25-years-old, suffering from kidney stones due to the stress and on the verge of a breakdown, I was blessed to find a spiritual guide and teacher who gave me the love and tools of self-love that changed my life forever.
+Then a couple of years later, my father became fatally ill with cancer and I literally thought my life was over because the trauma bonding was so strong.
+At 25-years-old, suffering from kidney stones due to the stress and on the verge of a breakdown, I was blessed to work with a spiritual guide and teacher who gave me the love and tools of self-love that changed my life forever.
 That was the positive turning point for the rest of my existence.

-It wasn't until many years later that I fully embraced the gift of love I was given.
-I had to decide I was ready to heal and face my shadow as well as shine my light and embrace my purpose.
+But it wasn't until many years later that I fully embraced the gift of love I was given.
+I was still going to have to fall down and get back up over and over again for many years until I was ready to face my shadow and take full responsibility for my own healing and recovery.
+Then I could begin to shine my light and embrace my purpose.

 But until that time, I have lost my way a few times.

 I have found myself in perilous situations.
-Due to unresolved trauma coupled with the fear of taking full responsibility for my own healing (regardless of the wise guidance and loving support around me), I incurred great personal losses and have undergone severe depression, psychosis, and disassociation to the point of being suicidal.
+Due to unresolved trauma and pushing people away from me (regardless of the wise guidance and loving support around me), I incurred great personal losses and have undergone severe depression, psychosis, and dissociation to the point of being suicidal.
 Many years ago, I also spent time in a psychiatric facility in order to become stable again and save my life.

 In crisis, I opted to take prescription medication to come out of the debilitating darkness.
 This medication resulted in 2 separate experiences of rapid weight gain, both within a single month: 50 lbs, and years later, 20 lbs.

 Both times, under professional supervision, I carefully weaned myself off of the medication (which had stimulated this excessive weight gain, most notably in my belly) and worked my way back to myself, my normal weight and natural body frame.
-I has had to detoxify my internal organs from the medications and heal my metabolism back to full function.
+I had to detoxify my internal organs, especially the liver, from the medications and heal my metabolism back to full function.

-I did this through spiritual/emotional therapy, excellent hydration, a diet of lots of fruits and vegetables, juicing and live sprouted and fermented foods, proper rest and relaxation, and a consistent fitness routine with a knowledgeable and compassionate personal trainer.
+I did this through spiritual/emotional therapy, personal spiritual practice, excellent hydration, a diet of lots of fruits and vegetables, juicing and live sprouted and fermented foods, proper rest and relaxation, and a consistent fitness routine with a knowledgeable and compassionate personal trainer.

-Because of this very positive experience with a personal trainer the first time, I was inspired and ready in my 40’s to finally pursue another goal I had not yet actualized–becoming a holistic personal trainer myself.
+Because of this very positive experience with a personal trainer the first time, I was inspired and ready at 42-years-old to finally pursue a goal I had held for several years before that–becoming a holistic personal trainer myself.
 I then infused dance into the training and offered this option.